mrkkrp/htaglib/README.md

     <*> trackNumberGetter
 ```

-Perfect, now use `getTags` to read entire record:
+Perfect, now use `getTags` to read the entire record:

 ```haskell
 main :: IO ()